slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'If you do not know who you are, Wall Street is an expensive place to find out.' -- George Goodman*

+> *'Save a higher proportion of your income.
+This allows you to cut decades off of your working life.'*

+HINT: How to spot your investment confort zone?
+Scared money never wins, start small. twin risks: the risk of losing money vs the risk of missing opportunity.

+diversify with uncorrelated bets is incredibly important!
+Holy grail is 15 uncorrelated bets. humility and triangulation of great people levete your probabbilities of making good decisions

-HINT: How to spot trends?
+How to spot trends?
 Understand:

-- who are the buyers and the sellers and their motivations.
-It's very different from value investing.
+- who are the buyers, the sellers and their motivations.
 - that investments are competing with each other.
 - where is low optimism.
 - market cycles.

-> *'Recessions are caused when a bunch of people lose confidence all at once.'*
+Recessions are caused when a bunch of people lose confidence all at once.

-> *'What's your religion?
-Arbitrage and rents.' -- EF*

-HINT: How to spot good investments AKA buy low/sell high?
+How to spot good investments (AKA buy low/sell high)?

 > *'You’re looking for a mispriced gamble.'
 'You should remember that good ideas are rare.
 When the odds are greatly in your favor, bet heavily.' -- Charlie Munger*